 5. Respiratory disease

-Other symptoms: Dogs may also have a fever, runny nose and eyes, or have difficulty breathing.
+Other symptoms: Dogs may also have a fever, runny nose and eyes, or difficulty breathing.

 Vet treatment: Respiratory diseases may need antibiotics, cough medications, and anti-inflammatories.
 Occasionally, medications to dilate the airways may be needed as well.